 Here we have drafted a backpacking tour in South India.
-In this trip, you’ll start your adventure in Mumbai, and after a couple of days, take a train along the coast to Goa.
-After, you will travel onwards to the stunning Hampi, the beautiful city of ruins.
-Finally, you will make your way south to Mysore, ending your holiday in relaxing Kerala.
+On this trip, you’ll start your adventure in Mumbai, and after a couple of days, take a train along the coast to Goa.
+After, you will travel onwards to the stunning and beautiful city of ruins ‘Hampi’ and finally make your way south to Mysore, before ending your holiday in relaxing Kerala.

 South India Tour Route

-Mumbai – Goa – Hampi – Mysore – Kochi – Munnar – Thekkady – Allepey
+Mumbai – Goa – Hampi – Mysore – Kochi – Munnar – Thekkady – Alleppey (route on GoogleMaps)

-Contact us to know more about this tour or even to book and customize the tour for you.
+Contact us to know more about this tour or even to book and customize this tour for you.

 Modes of transport for South India budget tour

-You would be covering large distances during the first half of your tour.
-Travelling from Mumbai to Goa, Goa to Hampi, Hampi to Mysore.
+You would be covering large distances during the first half of your tour which includes travelling from Mumbai to Goa, Goa to Hampi, Hampi to Mysore.
 The best and most economical option is travelling by overnight trains from place to place.
 Trains are fast, dependable and a great way to both experience India and interact with the locals.